KiandaBPM/docs/content/docs/platform/document-generation/word document add-in.md

 10. Click on **<-Insert** at the bottom of Kianda task pane to add the form field into the template

-11. Repeat for as many form fields as needed and format the document as necessary.
+11. Repeat steps 9 - 11 for as many form fields as needed and format the document as necessary.

 12. Save the template.
 You can then add in the template as a File field within the process in Kianda.